vp2305/GoSocial/README.md

   - `go get -u github.com/swaggo/http-swagger`
 - zap: To handle structured logging in the application
 - go-chi/cors: To handle the cors in the application
+- redis v8 - Handle in memory caching to improve performance of the api endpoints

 ### Not included 3rd party libraries but worth mentioning
 - GORM - Simplify the database interactions